angelum23/angelum23/README.md

 ### Hi there 👋

+Hello, my name is Ângelo, I'm 19 years old and I'm a software developer.

+Graduated from technical education in computer technician by SATC in the year 2020, I am currently pursuing a bachelor's degree in software engineering, also by SATC.

+I'm a full-stack developer, currently working with .net and javascript and studying other languages and frameworks, such as typescript, react, angular, python, among others.

+If you want to chat, feel free to message me :D

 <!--
 **angelum23/angelum23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.